rosajen27/100-days-of-code/log.md

 - So, when we pass primitive values, the function works with a value, which is a copy of the original value

 - When we pass an object, the function works with a value that address to the spot where the original object is in the memory (still is not a reference)

+### Day 24: May 8, 2021

+**Today's Progress**: Functions: First Class and Higher Order Functions

+**Thoughts**: JavaScript is a language that has first class functions, which in technical terms means that functions are so called first citizens.
+In practice, this means that functions are simply values.
+Functions are just another “type” of object.
+And since objects are values, functions are values too.

+And since functions are values, we can do many interesting things with them like storing them in variables or object properties.

+const add = (a, b) => a + b;

+const counter = {

+	value: 23,

+	inc: function() { this.value++; }

+We can also pass functions as arguments to other functions.

+const greet = () => console.log(“Hey Jennifer”);

+btnClose.addEventListener(“click”, greet)

+We can also return a function from another function.

+We can call methods on functions

+counter.inc.bind(someOtherObject);

+The fact that JavaScript has first-class functions makes it possible for us to use and write higher order functions.
+A higher order function is either a function that receives another function as an argument or a function that returns a new function.

+const greet = () => console.log(“Hey Jennifer”);

+btnClose.addEventListener(“click”, greet)

+First class functions are just a feature that a programming language either has or does not have.
+All it means is that all functions are values.
+There are no first class functions in practice (it’s just a concept).

+There are however higher order functions in practice, which are possible because the language supports first class functions.